Ollie Canning

 Oliver Canning (born 9 July 1976) is an Irish retired hurler who played as a left corner-back for the Galway senior team.

 Born in Ballinasloe, County Galway, Canning first arrived on the inter-county scene at the age of fourteen when he first linked up with the Galway minor team, before later joining the under-21 team.
 He made his senior debut during the 1996 championship.
 Canning went on to play a key role for Galway for the next fifteen years, and won three Connacht medals and four National Hurling League medals.
 He was an All-Ireland runner-up on two occasions.

 As a member of the Connacht inter-provincial team at various times throughout his career, Canning won two Railway Cup medals.
 At club level he is a four-time All-Ireland medallist with Portumna.
 In addition to this he has also won three Connacht medals and six championship medals.

 Throughout his career Canning made 34 championship appearances for Galway.
 His announced his retirement from inter-county hurling on 27 July 2010.

 Early and private life

 Ollie Canning was born in Portumna, County Galway in 1976.
 He was educated locally and from an early age he showed a great interest in hurling.
 Canning later attended the Dublin Institute of Technology (DIT) where he studied mechanical engineering.
 Here he played on the college hurling team, winning a Fitzgibbon Cup title in the mid-1990s.
 Canning currently works as a Business Development Manager with Kirby Group Engineering in Galway.
-Ollie is an elder brother of current Galway hurler Joe Canning.
+Ollie is an elder brother of 2017 Hurler of the year and former hurler Joe Canning.